deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 classmates with strange expressions that were equal parts happiness and sadness.

 There was a sudden pair of arms around her own waist.
-“Can I interrupt?”
+"Can I interrupt?"
 Adam asked her.

 Ava glanced down at the camera.
 She hadn’t even been entirely conscious of taking the pictures.
-“Sorry.”
+"Sorry."

-“Don’t be.” he took her hand and led her back towards the Alleged Orchestra, where people were whirling and skipping in circles to the music, linking arms, bouncing around one another and then spinning off to join up with a new partner.
+"Don’t be." he took her hand and led her back towards the Alleged Orchestra, where people were whirling and skipping in circles to the music, linking arms, bouncing around one another and then spinning off to join up with a new partner.